andykang8099/viral-ancestral/file_list.md

 - picornavirus_triticum_nucleotide_mitovirus_replicasetree_midpoint_deletion.tree
 - picornavirus_triticum_nucleotide_mitovirus_replicasetree_outgroup_deletion.tree

-With 'sequence_revised': it contains the sequences whose format is revised.
+Within `sequence_revised`: it contains the sequences whose format is revised.
 The main revision is the ID of each virus.
 For instance, the space in ID, gap-only columns, and the matched ID between 5UTR files and replicase files

 - picornaviridae_triticum_5UTR_mitovirus_outgroup_ReplicaseID_nospace.fasta
 - picornaviridae_triticum_5UTR_mitovirus_outgroup_ReplicaseID_nospacegap.fas